POP Lacrosse is the form of lacrosse played in primary schools.

 It is a non-contact version of lacrosse which uses inexpensive plastic-headed sticks and large, softer lacrosse balls.

-POP has been used in primary schools since the 1980s and since then has become very popular for Y3 – 6.
+POP has been used in primary schools since the 1980s and since then has become very popular.
 It is particularly suitable for delivering invasion skills within the Physical Literacy PE Curriculum.

 The first National POP Lacrosse Championships were played in 1992 to bring together all regional school tournament winners to play in a single national school POP Lacrosse Championship and establish an overall champion of the UK.

-If you would like to find out more about introducing POP Lacrosse in your school, contact the Regional Team Member for your area to see how we can help out.
+If you would like to find out more about introducing POP Lacrosse in your school, contact the regional team member for your area to see how we can help out.